Huahine: Sport

 In terms of sports, Huahine is, along with neighboring Bora Bora, Tahaa and Raiatea, one of the four islands among which the Hawaiki Nui Vaʻa, an international Polynesian canoe (vaʻa) competition, is held.

 Religion

-Most of the population follows Christianity as a result of the activity of missionaries from both the Catholic Church and various Protestant groups, and European colonization.
+Most of the population follows Christianity due to missionary activity by both the Catholic Church and various Protestant groups, as well as European colonization.

 In 1809 the island had its first contact with Protestant Christian missionaries.
 In 1815 the Protestant mission ordered the destruction of the idols of the ancient gods of the local religion.
 In the following decades, Catholic missionaries arrived.
-Between 1819 and 1820 the first chapel was built on the island.
+Between 1819 and 1820, the first chapel was built on the island.

 Catholics, under the direction of the Archdiocese of Papeete, administer one religious building, the Church of the Holy Family (Église de la Sainte-Famille) which was reopened in the town of Fare (northwest of the island) on 30 October 2010.
-The original church had been established however between 1906 and 1909.
+The original church had been established, however, between 1906 and 1909.